General Conditions for Passengers of Scandlines Deutschland GmbH

 § 11 Cancellation and change of reservation by the passenger

 (1) Pursuant to § 4(1) of these General Terms and Conditions of Carriage, the passenger is entitled to cancel the contract of carriage at any time before the ticket’s validity expires.
-Notice of cancellation must be addressed to Scandlines and can in the case of individual passengers be given in writing.
+Notice of cancellation must be addressed to Scandlines and must in the case of individual passengers be given in writing.
 If an individual passenger wants to cancel an unused booking for a vehicle in full he can do so via the “My Booking” section on Scandlines` website.
 In case an individual passenger wants to cancel a partly unused ticket for a vehicle, notification must be given in writing to Scandlines Service Center.
 Passengers with gangway and / or bicycle tickets must contact Scandlines Service Center for any refund.
-In the case of bus and/or group tours, it must be submitted in writing.
+In the case of bus and/or group tours, notice of cancellation must be submitted in writing.
 If the contract of carriage was concluded through a travel agent, notice of cancellation should be submitted to the agent in question.
-Any notice of cancellation addressed to Scandlines will, however, serve to meet the deadline stated in paragraphs 2 and 7 below.
+Any notice of cancellation addressed to Scandlines will, however, serve to meet the deadline and conditions stated in paragraphs 2 and 7 below.

-(2) In all other cases, the Change in Booking, Cancellation and Fare Conditions as amended in 2014 apply to individual, group or bus tours.
+(2) In all other cases, the Change in Booking, Cancellation and Fare Conditions apply to individuals, groups and bus operators.

-(4) If a travel agent has brokered the contract of carriage between Scandlines and the passenger, the latter must if cancelling approach the travel agent to assert his claim for a refund, if the passenger wants to cancel his booking, in which case the latter will then act as intermediary to effect a settlement between the passenger and Scandlines.
-If to do so should make it unreasonably difficult in an individual case for the passenger to settle his claim, he can also assert his claim directly in writing against Scandlines itself.
+(4) If a travel agent has brokered the contract of carriage between Scandlines and the passenger, the passenger must approach the travel agent to assert his claim for a refund, if the passenger wants to cancel his booking, in which case the travel agent will then act as intermediary to effect a settlement between the passenger and Scandlines.
+If this procedure makes it unreasonably difficult tor the passenger to settle his claim, he can also assert his claim directly in writing to Scandlines itself.

-(5) “Special Discount Tickets” can be subject to deviating conditions which will in all cases be published with the special discount offer in the fare information and/or on the Internet.
+(5) “Special Discounted Tickets” can be subject to deviating conditions which will in all cases be published with the special discount offer in the fare information and/or on the internet.
 In all other cases, these General Terms and Conditions of Carriage apply.

-(6) In the event of cancellation of the contract of carriage for a group booking (15 or more paying passengers) or bus booking, the enterprise or person responsible will be liable:
+(6) In the event of cancellation of the contract of carriage for a group booking (15 or more paying passengers) or for a bus booking, the enterprise or person responsible will be liable:

-a) on the Puttgarden-Rødby and Helsingør-Helsingborg lines and in the case of the Sweden ticket via Puttgarden, to pay 50 percent of the agreed transport price in the event of cancellation between the second calendar day before departure and the point of departure and, in the event of no show or cancellation after booked departure to pay 80 percent of the agreed transport price.
+a) on the Puttgarden-Rødby and Helsingør-Helsingborg lines and in case of Sweden tickets via Puttgarden, to pay 50 percent of the agreed transport price in the event of cancellation between the 2nd calendar day before departure and the booked departure and, in the event of no show or cancellation after booked departure to pay 80 percent of the agreed transport price.

-The passenger is at liberty to provide evidence that Scandlines has made – or should have made, had it acted in good faith – losses significantly lower than the flat-rate expenses taken as a basis by it in pursuance of the preceding paragraphs 2 and 3.
+The passenger is at liberty to provide evidence that Scandlines has only incurred – or would only have incurred, had it acted in good faith – losses significantly lower than the flat-rate cancellation costs in pursuance of § 11 paragraphs 2 and 3.
 “Significant” in this respect means at least ten percent.

 § 12 Termination by Scandlines